Tuesday, December 3, 2024

 The part of the nervous system that lies outside the Brain and Spinal Cord is known as the Peripheral Nervous System.
 It consists of both somatic and autonomic divisions; and each division consists of sensory and motor nerves.
 There are two sets of peripheral nerves.
 One, those arise from the brain called Cranial Nerves- 12 pairs in number and two, those arise from the spinal cord called Spinal nerves- 31 pairs in number.
 All the spinal nerves are mixed nerves, made up of both sensory and motor fibers; whereas the cranial nerves can be pure motor, sensory or mixed containing both motor and somatic sensory and special senses.
 These are smell, vision, hearing and position of the head in space and taste sensations.

-This anatomical characteristics require a through basic knowledge of the nervous system in order to fully comprehend the clinical spectrum of the peripheral neuropathy.
+This anatomical characteristics require a thorough basic knowledge of the nervous system in order to fully comprehend the clinical spectrum of peripheral neuropathy.

-This diagram below illustrate the anatomy of a spinal nerve formation, and shows sympathetic fibers been carried by a spinal nerve.
+The diagram below illustrates the anatomy of a spinal nerve formation and shows sympathetic fibers being carried by a spinal nerve.

 Copied from a NIH publication.